Wikipedia and the Israeli–Palestinian conflict: Gaza war (2023–present)

 On 23 December 2023, the Arabic Wikipedia changed its logo to the colors of the Palestinian flag and suspended editing articles for the day to protest the Israeli military campaign in Gaza as well as the bias of Western governments, especially the U.S., towards Israel.
 The step was taken to express solidarity and rejection of misinformation, according to a banner published on the Arabic Wikipedia's main page.
 Many Arab users and supporters of the Palestinian cause welcomed this solidarity, while some Israeli users criticized it for breaking Wikipedia's rules on neutrality.

 In early 2024, the English-language Wikipedia's Arbitration Committee banned three editors involved in a pro-Israel editing campaign.
 The Committee's investigation found that after the 7 October attacks, one banned editor had begun directing other editors to edit articles related to the conflict, including the use of human shields, the Beit Rima raid, and crimes against Israel.
 One of the editors also urged colleagues to vote for an article that called the Gaza war a genocide to be deleted or merged.
+Some editors who were accused of whitewashing articles reflecting badly on Iran were also accused of biased editing in articles related to the Israeli–Palestinian conflict, such as creating an article on the 2024 Houthi drone attack on Israel; the article said the attack was "hailed as a victory for the oppressed Palestinian people and their fighters".
+It was later updated to attribute the attack to Hezbollah.

 In June 2024, an edit war involving the English Wikipedia articles for the 2024 Nuseirat rescue operation and the Nuseirat refugee camp massacre took place, which led to the restriction of editing access to those articles.
 The 2024 Nuseirat rescue operation article was based on the official Israeli narrative, while the Nuseirat refugee camp massacre article relied on figures provided by the Gaza Health Ministry.
 In January 2025, after further discussion, the two articles were merged into an article titled "Nuseirat rescue and massacre".

 In July 2024, the English Wikipedia article on "Allegations of genocide in the 2023 Israeli attack on Gaza" was renamed "Gaza genocide" after two months of debate.
 The article was added to the "List of genocides" article that November, and a section on Palestine was added to the "Genocide of indigenous peoples" article in the same month.

 In September 2024, Jewish Insider reported that a group of editors from the coalition "Tech for Palestine" had been using third-party tools, such as Discord, to coordinate efforts in what they called the "information battle for truth, peace and justice" on the "Wikipedia front".
 Their activities included compiling lists of pages they planned to edit, requesting specific changes, and sharing instructional "how-to" videos.
 One of their resources said: "Wikipedia is not just an online encyclopedia.
 It's a battleground for narratives."
 The investigation found that "The current conservative edit impact estimate for the group (based on available evidence) is 260 edits on 114 articles".